 Building from the Partnership Brokering Project (run by TPI on behalf of the International Business Leaders Forum since 2008), the new Association provides information about partnership brokering; a range of professional training courses for those operating as partnership brokers and a programme of action research and advocacy.

 TPI’s Director, Darian Stibbe says:

 “The creation of a professional association marks how far the work has come in pioneering what is genuinely a new profession.
 It is excellent news for all those working to make multi-stakeholder partnerships maximize their potential and meet global needs.
-We at TPI are proud to have been part of this process and look forward to working closely with the Association in future.”
+We at TPI are proud to have played an integral role in the development of the Association, and look forward to working closely with the Association in future.”